 Drink a glass of lemon juice

-I’ll never forget stopping in Ravello—and not just because of how huge the lemons on all the trees were.
-Rather, I found it shocking to be offered a glass not of lemonade, but lemon juice.
-Unsweetened, at the advisement of my travel companion.
+I never miss a stop Ravello—and not just because of how huge the lemons on all the trees are.
+Rather, I love the bitter shock of being offered a glass not of lemonade, but lemon juice.
 (TIP: If you plan to be behind the wheel, don’t take anyone up on their offer of limoncello!)

 Visit Italy’s most gorgeous gardens

 Ravello is home not only to impressive lemon groves, but two of the best gardens you’ll find anywhere along your Amalfi Coast itinerary: Villa Cimbrone and Villa Rufulo.
 My other favorite is probably Palazzo Mezzacapo further east along the coast in Maiori, while Salerno’s Garden of Minerva serves as a nice appetizer before your drive.

 Naples doesn’t get a lot of love—and, in fact, it gets a great deal of hate.
 My advice to you, besides not believing the negative hype, is to spend at least one night in the city, apart from visiting Pompeii or Herculaneum.
 Stroll around Centro Storico, descend into the catacombs of Fontanelle Cemetery or simply watch the sunset behind Vesuvio from Vomero viewpoint.

 Is Amalfi Coast Worth Visiting?